duniter/duniter/doc/HTTP_API.md

 #### `amendments/promoted/[AMENDMENT_NUMBER]`
 **Goal**

-GET the current promoted amendment (amendment which received enough votes to be accepted).
+GET the promoted amendment with number `AMENDMENT_NUMBER` (amendment which received enough votes to be accepted).

 **Parameters**